 Let’s face it.
 There is a reason Mexico, whether it’s Cabo or Puerto Vallarta, is so popular with travelers and expats alike.
 In a country where you can have your taco and eat it too, it’s not easy deciding which place to relocate and start a new chapter.
 The debate of Puerto Vallarta vs Cabo has been ongoing for years.
 But I’m about to help you put that to rest.
 I’m here to help you decide between Los Cabos or Puerto Vallarta.

 It’s no wonder why there’s a scuffle over Puerto Vallarta or Cabo.
-They are both incredible locations, each with their own flavor that make them distinct.
-But what they both have are more than 200 days of sunshine, breathtaking scenery, heart-stopping adventures, and Mexican food to die for.
+They are both incredible locations, each with their own distinct brand of awesome.
+But what they both have in common are more than 200 days of sunshine, breathtaking scenery, heart-stopping adventures, and Mexican food to die for.

 Nevertheless, a few variances in the lifestyle and the city’s accoutrements will help you find the right home for you.

 Let’s dive in and settle the Cabo vs Puerto Vallarta debate once and for all.

 Just a quick note, I’m using Cabo as the catchall for Los Cabos unless otherwise noted.